luyadev/luya-env-dev/README.md

 > If you would like to use the `@bower` alias inside your own module to include dependencies from `vendor/bower` keep in mind that dependecies need to be installed via composer inside your luya-env-dev root directory.

-## Managing assets and vendors in modules and extensions
+# Managing assets and vendors in modules and extensions

 Please keep in mind that all modules and extensions are treated as independent projects, so do not forget to run in the **root directory of the module** `composer install` and probably `npm install` in the `/resources` directories of modules to download all needed dependencies.

+# Update and rebase your local luya-env-dev

+To get the latest versions for der included modules in the repos folder simply run:

+`./envdev env/update`

+This will update the forked master branches, do not forget to push the modules it self after update.

+> Always create a new branch to work on and leave the master branches untouched to ensure the update command works properly.

 ## Find more infos